-Instructions on this page were made for people with this particular digital microscope.
+Instructions on this page were made with this particular digital microscope.
 It is inexpensive and preforms as well as some more costly models.

 It was easy to setup and install software on the computer it is hooked up to.
-It can work with most computers that have a usb port, and has been functioning reliably for over a year with no problems.
+It can work with most computers that have a usb port, and has been functioning reliably for over three years with no problems.

 Not all digital scopes have a built in light, or the ability to save images.
 Other models of digital microscope may function differently than this one does, consult the instructions that come with your scope.

 When working with the digital microscope that provided the images for this page, to monitor the trichomes on marijuana plants you can bring the microscope and a laptop computer into the grow room.

 The microscope itself will have to be hung over a plant, or it will have to be placed next to a plant, so that the lens is close enough to the bud so that the image that appears on the computer screen.

 With the image on the screen in view, the focus button on the microscope can be adjusted until the picture is as clear as possible.

 Another option is cutting a small piece of the marijuana buds you want to view and bringing them to another location where the digital microscope is hooked up to a computer.